flet-dev/website/blog/2022-08-03-control-refs.md

 ## `Ref` class

-Flet contains `Ref` helper class which allows to define a reference to the control, use that reference in event handlers and set the reference to a real control later, while building a tree.
+Flet provides `Ref` utility class which allows to define a reference to the control, use that reference in event handlers and set the reference to a real control later, while building a tree.
 The idea comes from [React](https://reactjs.org/docs/refs-and-the-dom.html).

 To define a new typed control reference: